 I'm a big proponent of the theory that when vegetables taste good, kids will want to eat them.
 Now there are lots of ways to make vegetables taste good, from pairing them with foods kids already like to adding butter, salt, or sugar.

 In this article, I talk about another strategy: changing the texture of vegetables.
 Turning broccoli into a creamy broccoli soup recipe or pureeing spinach with frozen pineapple to make a frosty green smoothie can work wonders with picky eaters.

 Here are some of my favorite recipes that make vegetables taste good, just by changing the texture of them:

-- Fresh Tomato Soup - This is a perfect soup recipe for the summer, when tomatoes are in season.
-Though tomatoes are technically a fruit, they're super healthy, and this soup also has onions, garlic and fresh basil in it.
+- Fresh tomato soup - this is a perfect soup recipe for the summer when tomatoes are in season.
+This soup also has onions, garlic, and fresh basil in it.

 - Green smoothie recipe - this one is made with kale, frozen pineapple, and pineapple-coconut juice.

 - Zucchini corn chowder recipe - this creamy soup is thick enough to be a meal, yet it has no cream in it.
 This recipe is also loaded with vegetables.

 - Hummus recipe - the kids may not like chickpeas, but when you serve them hummus with pita chips, it can change everything.
 My kids never used to like hummus, then one day they tried it at a friend's house.
 Boom - it became a new favorite.